Escape attempts and victims of the inner German border: Escape methods

 Those working on or near the border were occasionally able to use their privileged access and knowledge to escape.
 For the border guards, this presented special dangers, as their colleagues were under orders to shoot without warning if an escape attempt was made.
 The dilemmas they faced were highlighted in the May 1969 defection of a soldier and a non-commissioned officer (NCO) of the Grenztruppen.
 When the NCO made his escape, the soldier, Jürgen Lange, decided not to shoot him.
 As this exposed Lange to severe punishment by his superiors for disobeying the order to shoot, Lange made his own escape ten minutes later.
 When he reached the West German side, Lange found that his rifle had been sabotaged by his NCO to prevent him firing in the first place.
-Soviet soldiers also sometimes escaped across the border, though this was very rare.
+Soviet soldiers also sometimes escaped across the border, though this was less common.
 Only eight such defections succeeded between 1953 and 1984.

 The traffic was not solely one-way; thousands of people a year migrated from West Germany to East Germany.
 The East German press described such individuals as "west zone refugees" who were fleeing "political pressure", "growing unlawfulness", or "worsening economic conditions".
 Research carried out by the West German government found more prosaic reasons, such as marital problems, family estrangement, and the homesickness of those who had lived in East Germany in the past.
 A number of Allied military personnel, including British, French, West German, and United States troops, also defected.
 By the end of the Cold War, as many as 300 United States citizens were thought to have defected across the Iron Curtain for a variety of reasons – whether to escape criminal charges, for political reasons, or because (as the St. Petersburg Times put it) "girl-hungry GIs [were tempted] with seductive sirens, who usually desert the love-lorn soldier once he is across the border."
 The fate of such defectors varied considerably.
 Some were sent straight to labour camps on charges of espionage.
 Others committed suicide, while a few were able to find wives and work on the eastern side of the border.